Private car transfer from Chefchaouen to Tangier

 Taking photos on your vacation is a beloved hobby and a great way to preserve memories and show your friends your travels, but Moroccans are generally strict on public photography.
 Most religious and tourism sites also have no-photography policies once inside, so check the signage before pulling out your DSLR.

 Avoid photographing people up close without permission, and when taking snapshots on the streets, avoid any government or military buildings.
 It is possible that a security guard or the police will ask you to delete photos of an area they deem sensitive or ask to review your photos.
 If approached by someone, calmly apologize and delete the pictures they do not like.
-They will understand you are from abroad and are not usually looking to escalate the situation.
+They will understand you are from abroad and are not usually looking to escalate the situation. ### Have small bills on you in cash Morocco is a cash country.
+It is important to not only have cash, but to have the right type of cash, especially when you are in between cities and may not have an ATM close by.
+Carry enough money for the day in small bills so you can pay the exact amount or easily make change at shops and restaurants.

 How to get from Chefchaouen to Tangier